 So, take-home pay on this has been $$$ before taxes.

-I would consider this a largely passive business compared to my marketing stuff and definitely not as much as others have made in this industry, but I figure it’s a pretty good run for someone who’s new to this business.
+I would consider this a largely passive business compared to my marketing stuff and definitely have not made nearly as much as others have made in this industry, but I figure it’s a pretty good run for someone who’s new to this business.

 The goal is to scale this up to the point where the earnings are more consistent.
 The revenue goal I would like to hit each month in 2019 for POD Business #1 is $5,000.
 I believe that if I ramp up my marketing efforts and put more money into Facebook Ads, I can bring in that amount of money.
-However this particular niche is very specific and spends more $$$ typically during the month of June….so it might be hard to have those consistent sales throughout the year compared to POD Business #2, which appeals to a broader swathe of people.
+However this particular niche is very specific and spends more $$$ typically during a certain month.
+So it might be hard to have those consistent sales throughout the year compared to POD Business #2, which appeals to a broader swathe of people.

 My Retail Arbitrage Journey